MikAoJk/knarreviktoppen/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 #### Requirements
 * Yarn
-* Npm

 Yarn can be installed through npm package manager, with this command:
 ``` bash